 In order to enter Poland you might need a visa, but to legalise a longer stay, registration or a residence permit is required.
 The institution responsible for legalisation is the Voivodeship Office.
 Besides, it is obligatory to register your stay in the Municipality/District Office.
 It may also be useful to obtain the PESEL number.

-Registration of citizens of the European Union, Iceland, Norway, Liechtenstein and Switzerland - those who plan to stay longer than 3 months are obliged to register their stay in the Voivodeship Office (Urząd Wojewódzki) of the region (voivodeship) where they intend to reside at latest on the next day following the 3 months.
+If you are a citizen of the European Union, Iceland, Norway, Liechtenstein or Switzerland, and you plan to stay in Poland longer than 3 months, you are obliged to register your stay in the Voivodeship Office (Urząd Wojewódzki) of the region (voivodeship) where you intend to reside at latest on the next day following the 3 months.
 The registration procedure is easy and free-of-charge.

 You need to submit the following documents:

-- an application form – the application form should be filled in Polish and any documents in foreign languages (such as your MA or PhD diploma, marriage/birth certificate) have to be translated into Polish by a sworn translator,
+- an application form – the application form should be filled in Polish and any documents in foreign languages (such as your MA or PhD diploma, marriage/birth certificate, etc.) have to be translated into Polish by a sworn translator,

 - ID or passport,

 - in case of employment – employment contract,

 - in case of higher education, including PhD education: a confirmation from a higher education institution, health insurance confirmation, and proof of having sufficient financial resources for the stay (also for accompanying family members), e.g. a bank statement or a credit card.
 The minimum monthly amount is 701 PLN if you come individually, or 528 PLN for each of your family member.